shun0t/versatile_bot_project/README.md

 The Versatile Bot Project supports both main modes of NotebookLM: the text chat mode and the Audio Overview mode.
 The "Bot" prompt document series is designed to characterize the response pattern of the AI in the text chat mode.
 The "Episode" prompt document series is designed to provide new usages of and/or modify the conversation style in the Audio Overview mode.

 Please note that this is an experimental project.
-Although I (Shun Tsukamoto) have tested each prompt document several times (except for the Chat Episode one, which I have not sufficiently tested yet), I could not fix all unexpected responses, most of which are those summarizing that prompt document and/or stating thinking processes.
-These responses are crucially related to how NotebookLM is expected to work, and therefore appear to be difficult to avoid.
+Although I (Shun Tsukamoto) have tested each prompt document several times, I could not fix all unexpected outputs, most of which are those summarizing that prompt document and/or stating thinking processes.
+These outputs are crucially related to how NotebookLM is expected to work, and therefore appear to be difficult to avoid.

 ## Prompt Documents